-It is proposed that the calculation of the final reference price for a given Entry Point or Exit point cannot be zero.
-If application of the CWD methodology derives a zero price as a result of the FCC value or the Existing Contracts (EC) influencing the CWD calculation (see below), then the reference price to be used for such points will be the nearest non-zero priced Entry Point (for an Entry Point) or the nearest non-zero priced Exit Point (for an Exit Point).
-The applicable distance is the shortest distance based on the distance matrix from the relevant entry or exit point to the nearest non-zero priced entry or non-zero priced exit point respectively.
+It is proposed that Tthe calculation of the final reference price for a given Entry Point or Exit point cannot be zero.
+If application of thise CWD methodology -occursderives a zero price - as a result of the FCC value or the Existing Ceontracts (EC) influencing the CWD calculation (see below), then the reference price to be used for such points, will be the nearest non_zero priced Entry pPoint (for an Entry Point) prices, or the nearest non_zero priced Exit pPoint (for an Exit prices Point). shall be used.
+The applicable distance is the shortest distance based on the distance matrix from the relevant entry or exit point to the nearest non_zero priced entry or non_zero priced exit point respectively.